OutSystems/docs-odc/src/eap/building-apps/deleting-apps/intro.md

 ---
-summary: Delete apps and libraries through the ODC Portal, with the delete permission.
+summary: You can delete apps and libraries in OutSystems Developer Cloud (ODC) to keep your stage clean and find the ones you need faster.
 tags:
 locale: en-us
 guid: F5E3A7C3-EE70-42AC-A891-FFA5CC7AD64A